Skip links

 EU structured e-invoice EN16931 standard

-Overview of the compliance of electronic invoices
+Overview of the EU-backed standard for structure electronic invoices

 Standard EN6931 was adopted by CEN (European Committee for Standardisation) on April 17, 2017.
 It is already adopted for B2G e-invoicing in the EU, and is the basis for the July 2030 Digital Reporting pillar of the EU VAT in the Digital Age reforms.